Frequently Asked Questions (FAQ)

 Are there any penalties for late registration?

-For our next spring season in 2020, we will be instituting a late fee that will be $100 more than the regular registration fee.
+As of spring 2020, we will be instituting a late fee that will be $100 more than the regular registration fee.
 We understand that on the surface this may seem excessive, however, when we have approximately 1500 players to contend with it is far too difficult to find extra coaches, equipment, and jerseys after our initial organization and ordering.